Exercise Science (M.S., Ph.D.) Overview

 Who should I contact with additional questions?

 We encourage you to fully explore the details of each program through this website and read more about the individual professors and their research.
 Finally, please review the information on the How to Apply to Graduate Programs page to select an advisor who best matches your research interest.
 Please contact that professor personally to express interest in their program.
 For questions about the degree program, please contact our Graduate Coordinator, Neal Glaviano (neal.glaviano@uconn.edu).
-For questions about admissions, please contact our Graduate Admissions Coordinator, Katrease Sharavolli (katrease.sharavolli@uconn.edu).
+For questions about admissions, please contact us at kinsgradadmissions@uconn.edu.